adtork/Azure-IP-Addressing-and-SNAT/README.md

 If you have a [/29] network, you can fit [2^(32 – 29)] – 5 == 3 resources
 and so on...
 ```
 We can use the above then to know in a given subnet, Azure will assign .4 and .5 as the first usable addresses.
-This also holds true for VPN or ExR GW for example, even though these are not visable inside the Azure Network allocated addresses visible in the portal.
+This also holds true for VPN or ExR GW for example, even though these are not visable inside the Azure Network allocated resources of the virutal network.
+The answer to the second question is the azure platform assigned psuedo vip, which is assinged based on vm region.

 # The Pseudo-VIP
 Some background, any resource in Azure will have a public IP programmed for SNAT.
 If the VM is assinged a private IP (DIP), the Azure platform will still assign a platfrom generated public IP so the resource can communicate external to the VNET.
 Azure assigns this based on the given region the VM is in, and will assign a public IP address based on that region.
+> [!NOTE]
-Its important to note though, this behavior will be changing as th below articles mentions in 2025.
+>It's important to note though, this behavior will be changing as the [below](https://learn.microsoft.com/en-us/azure/virtual-network/ip-services/default-outbound-access) article mentions in 2025.
 At the time of this article, the azure platform will still assign a psuedo VIP.
-The easist way to check that VIP in both Windows and Linux, is to simply run curl ifconfig.me or culr ifconfig.io (in bash or cmd)
+The easist way to check that VIP in both Windows and Linux, is to simply run curl ifconfig.me or curl ifconfig.io (in bash or cmd)
 ```bash

 C:\Windows\system32>curl ifconfig.me